shoaibkhan17/JumpIN/readme.txt

 - MoveStack Class:

------------The Movestack class is used to make an instance of a stack that contains moves.
+-----------The MoveStack class is used to make an instance of a stack that contains moves.
 A stack was used because when undoing, you want to undo the last move made, and when redoing, you want to redo the last undo made.